dober-man/secure-k8s-gw-ce/README.md

 <img width="424" alt="image" src="https://github.com/user-attachments/assets/a46b2d33-6a24-411e-8217-b5cd15e8e12e">

 <img width="433" alt="image" src="https://github.com/user-attachments/assets/855efbdb-e62b-45ff-8baf-05d6a15b5990">

 ## Service Account Token Timeout Considerations.
-By default k8s will generate tokens that have a max-life of 1 hour.
+By default k8s will generate tokens that have a max-life of 1 hour which should be enough to get through the end of this lab.
+If you are setting this lab up to persist more than 1 hour you may want a lengthier token timeout.
 You can adjust this default behavior by modifying the kube-apiserver manifest.
 The set-token-timeout-util.sh script in the utils folder of this repo can do this for you.
 To use the script, download it to your $HOME directory and give it permissions to execute (chmod +x set-token-timeout-util.sh)

 The script will ask how many days you would like the max token timeout to be.
 You are not generating a token yet....just configuring the mainfest to allow for lengthier token expiration dates for future tokens.
-In the next step when you run the xc-config-k8s.sh script, a token will ge generated for you and this will ultimately be in the kubeconfig file that is used between the CE and the kube-apiserver for service discovery.
+In the next step when you run the xc-config-k8s.sh script, a token will be generated for you and this will ultimately be part of the authentication that is contained in the kubeconfig file used between the CE and the kube-apiserver for Service Discovery.
 This token should be rotated periodically.
+If you do choose the 1hr and it times out, you can run the remove-k8s-xc-config.sh script  in the utils folder of this repo from the $HOME directory and re-run the xc-k8s-setup.sh as shown below:

 ## Setup K8s for Service Discovery from XC-CE
 1. Copy xc-k8s-setup.sh script into $HOME directory.